0xffox/canibalize/README.md

 Zombie2.nomnom(AHealthyClass, 'walk')
 ```

 And then strange things started to happend.
-Zombie1 who took AHelthyClass eye,
+Zombie1 who took AHealthyClass eye,
 start seeing things.
-And both of them been munching on AHelthyClass legs gain
+And both of them been munching on AHealthyClass legs gain
 ability of walking again!
 ```python
 z1 = Zombie1()